TheLostGhostS/Ghost-engine-source-code/README.md

 - [The contributors](https://github.com/KadeDev/Kade-Engine/graphs/contributors)

 ### Ghost Engine
-- [Ghost 4420576] - Improvements on kade engine and now developer of this engine
+- Ghost 4420576 - Improvements on kade engine and now developer of this engine (No social media available)